The Society has some 60 titles in its current Publications List.

 In-house publications include a series of A5 booklets on a variety of local subjects, including historic buildings and estates, industries and local railways.
 Our latest title is an exciting new departure for the Society, A Priory Founded: Sheriff Gilbert at Merton, the first complete translation of the contemporary account of the founding of Merton Priory by Gilbert, sheriff of Surrey, together with an introductory essay.

 Our series of Local History Notes is also in A4 format, and consists mainly of original sources, including editions of important documentary sources and also the very popular reminiscences of local residents.
+The latest title is Albert Smith’s memoirs of GROWING UP ON THE ST HELIER ESTATE 1930–1950: School, Wartime and First Jobs.

 Another series of A4 booklets is Studies in Merton History.
 This is an ideal format for the publication of studies undertaken as part of an academic course, as well as non-academic in-depth studies.
 Our latest title is OUR CONVICT SON: Harold Brewster 1895-1958: A Merton Objector to Conscription by Keith Penny.
 This series now also includes David Luff’s updated edition of Trouble at Mill, which provides an account of Textile Printing at Liberty Printworks and Merton Printers Ltd.